mdawood832/MaryamDawood/README.md

 Project Title is a description of the project and its purpose.

 ## **Overview**
-This took 2 months to create from design to code.
+This took 2 months to create from design to code. <br>
-I used Figma to design, visual studio code to develop.
-I used HTML, CSS, and javascript.
+I used Figma to design, visual studio code to develop (HTML, CSS, and javascript). <br>
-The website is deployed through github pages!
+The website is deployed through github pages! <br>